VBTI-development/onedl-mmpretrain/docs/en/user_guides/dataset_prepare.md

 `````

-### The Directory Structrue of the ImageNet dataset
+### The Directory Structure of the ImageNet dataset

 We support two ways of organizing the ImageNet dataset: Subfolder Format and Text Annotation File Format.

 #### Subfolder Format

-We have provided a sample, which you can download and extract from this [link](https://download.openmmlab.com/mmpretrain/datasets/imagenet_1k.zip).
+We have provided a sample, which you can download and extract from this [link](https://pub-ed9ed750ddcc469da251e2d1a2cea382.r2.dev/mmpretrain/datasets/imagenet_1k.zip).
 The directory structure of the dataset should be as below:

 ```text
 data/imagenet/